ojo-network/ojo-evm/README.md

 5. The Ojo blockchain reaches into its KV store to read the current price data
 6. The Ojo blockchain constructs an IBC message to Axelar to call GMP with the current price info
 7. The GMP message is relayed to the Ojo EVM contract, which updates its state with current price info
-8. If the oracle message did not time out, the ojo evm contract executes the DeFi function
+8. If the oracle message did not time out, the Ojo evm contract executes the DeFi function

 ## Gas